Stories of Black Britishness by Lubaina Himid

-For much of the 20th century, the work of Harriet Powers, an enslaved and later emancipated Black folk artist, remained forgotten.
+For much of the 20th century, the work of Harriet Powers, an enslaved and later emancipated Black folk artist, was erased from the art historical canon.
 It is especially surprising as experts deservedly consider her one of the most accomplished quilt makers of the 19th century.

 Little is known about the private life of Harriet Powers.
 She was born with slave status in Georgia in 1837.
 She married young, and once she was emancipated after the Civil War, both she and her husband became landowners.
 She gave birth to multiple children and spent her life as a housekeeper.
 Her husband left her and their farm in 1895.